stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 devil-worship were partly justified by a peculiar secret cult which had gained force there and engulfed all the orthodox churches.

-  It was called, she said,  "The Esoteric Order of Dagon ", and was undoubtedly a debased, quasi-pagan thing imported from the East a century before, at a time when the Innsmouth fisheries seemed to be going barren.
+  It was called, she said,  "The Esoteric Order of Dagon", and was undoubtedly a debased, quasi-pagan thing imported from the East a century before, at a time when the Innsmouth fisheries seemed to be going barren.
 Its persistence among a simple people was quite natural in view of the sudden and permanent return of abundantly fine fishing, and